This is how we select ideas for the Quant Value investment newsletter

-During this whole process I try (this is a lot more difficult than it sounds) not to second guess the ideas the investment model comes up with.
+During this whole process we try (this is a lot more difficult than it sounds) not to second guess the ideas the investment model comes up with.

-For example, excluding companies because I do not like the business or the industry.
+For example, excluding companies because we do not like the business or the industry.

 Because the investment model may recommend companies with a lot of negative news makes this especially hard.
-But it is something I have learned to live with.
+But it is something we have learned to live with.

 Only then is a company included